How does it work?

 Currently in 4th year Bachelor of Education (Honours)/Bachelor of Science

 "I was part of the Scholars’ cohort that started in 2015.
 I think the most valuable thing about the program was preparing me for university and being able to know my way around campus before uni started.
 It can be very daunting starting first year uni and not knowing anyone.
 I still hang out with some of my friends from the program now.
 I chose Monash as it was one of the only unis that offered astronomy as part of a science degree and allowed me to do a double degree in education.
 At the time I thought I wanted to study at Monash so I applied for the Scholars’ program because I thought it would help me decide if Monash was a good fit for me”.

 2013-2015 Monash Scholars cohort

-Currently in 5th year Bachelor of Laws (Honours)/Bachelor of Commerce
+Recently graduated from Bachelor of Laws (Honours)/Bachelor of Commerce

 “I was part of the inaugural Monash Scholars’ cohort in 2013.
 The best thing I got out of the program was being able to meet people from different schools and attending the workshops.
 My favourite workshop was the Monash Scholars’ Knowledge Summit where I got to participate in team building activities and develop problem-solving skills.
 There was a mixture of games and presentations, it was such a memorable event!
 Some of the friends I made in Monash Scholars ended up studying a similar course to me at Monash, so it was less daunting to attend my first week at university.
 I also found that attending the Monash Scholars’ events helped me to become familiar with Monash’s campuses so I already knew my way around when uni started”.